-This gel coating not only makes it easy to install the Shock Doctor Gel Max Power Mouthguard, but it also makes this mouthguard one of the most comfortable on the market, as we had no trouble wearing it for a long time.
-Also, the mouthguard is thin enough not to push our lips out like some of the other mouthguards we tried.
+This gel coating not only makes it easy to install the Shock Doctor Gel Max Power Mouthguard, but it also makes this product one of the most comfortable on the market, as we had no trouble wearing it for a long time.
+Also, the mouthguard is thin enough not to push our lips out like some of the other football mouthguards we tried.
 This will greatly help to keep your lips out of trouble during the game.

 Protection, breathability, and a simple and comfortable fit are what you get with the Shock Doctor Gel Max Mouthguard.

 - One of the most pleasant football mouthguards on the market

 - Does not come with a storage case

 A Nike product is finally ranked 9th on this review.
 Although Nike is known in the football arena and many other sports for its great sports accessories, they have not perfected this craft in football.
 Nevertheless, the Nike Adult Hyperflow Mouthguard is relatively well-received as many real users claim that Nike has created a surprising and comfortable mouthguard even though they have not made a big push into the football arena.

 In addition to the comfort offered by the Nike Adult Hyperflow Mouthguard, there is the safety and protection factor.
 This product safeguards all your teeth and jaw from strong impact.
 The material also has a double density, meaning it absorbs a lot of impacts.